chordcore/chordcore.github.io/README.md

 ### For Beginners

 Those who are eager to start, will learn how to play chords easily, without the skill of reading music sheets.
 Beginners can learn how to build and play major, minor, seventh, augmented, diminished, suspended, extended chords on the piano.
 The use of chord formulas and their benefits is also an acquirable skill with ChordCore.
 One of the tool’s strongest capabilities is the reverse chord finder, which allows us to find chord names that have a specific set of notes.
 By using the built-in virtual piano or dynamic text editor, the chords can be played out with one of the five selectable MIDI instruments.
 It is also possible to use high-quality sound fonts instead of general MIDI instruments to reach professional, studio-level sounding.
 You can even connect and pair your external MIDI keyboard with ChordCore for improved practicality.
-Export the used chords chart to PDF document is also a sought after feature that ChordCore is capable of.
+Exporting the used chords chart to a PDF document is also a sought after feature that ChordCore is capable of.

 ### For Professionals

-With ChordCore you can write down the lyrics and chords of your song to achieve the wished chord progression.
-You can explore the set of extended chords common in jazz, funk, and R&B. If you are a musician but not familiar with chord symbol interpretation, ChordCore can help you with this too.
-Even singers can find ChordCore useful by having straight chord accompaniment in the best possible key.
+With ChordCore you can write down the lyrics and chords of your song to achieve the planned chord progression.
+You can explore the set of extended chords common in jazz, funk, and R&B. If you are a musician who is not familiar with chord symbol interpretation, ChordCore will be a indispensable tool for you.
+Even singers can find it useful by having straight chord accompaniment in the best possible key.

 ## Features

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/v5sAmU-on6A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 ### Interpret and Play chords
-[Interpret and play](https://youtu.be/6CJ0cuDuLCA?t=13){:target="_blank"} chord symbols by copying them to ChordCore’s text editor or by [Opening them as files](https://youtu.be/aBfuHEeym34){:target="_blank"}<br/>
+[Interpret and play](https://youtu.be/6CJ0cuDuLCA?t=13){:target="_blank"} chord symbols by copying them in ChordCore’s text editor or by [Opening them as files](https://youtu.be/aBfuHEeym34){:target="_blank"}<br/>
 <img src="chordcore_text_editor.png" width="315" height="236">

 ### Over 80 built-in chord types